michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 - Your account number (as appeared on your checkbook if you use checking account)
 - Your account type (Checking or Savings)

-### Last year taxes if itemized (new client only)
+### Last year taxes if itemized and other carryover items (new client only)

+- Please provide last year's return (federal and state)

+  _OR_

+  answer the following questions (please note the _or_ condition, i.e. if you provide last year's return then you do not need to answer the following questions, as I can read myself and I prefer that way.

-If I did not prepare your return and any of the taxpayers _itemized_ last year (nonresidents not from India have to itemize), please list tax owed and paid to, or refund received from EACH of the states in the format below:
+- If I did not prepare your return and any of the taxpayers _itemized_ last year (nonresidents not from India have to itemize), please list tax owed and paid to, or refund received from EACH of the states in the format below:

   - VA: owed and paid $500
   - DC: refund of $300

   The information is in your last year's return, 1099-G the state sent out, or your bank record.

-### Other carryover items (new client only)

-Stock, investment interest expense, and other _carry-over_ items, continued depreciation, etc.
+- Stock unallowed loss, investment interest expense, continued depreciation, etc.

-- Please provide last year's return
+- Federal and state AGI, and tax liability.

-### Multi-states info
+### Location info

 Please list where you were for the entire year in a format as shown below, accurate to the state or country.
 Vacation within the US